-With all that said, there are some sort of grey areas to consider for 2017.
+With all the above said, there are some grey areas to consider.

-First off, there been some confusion over like-kind property exchange (or more generally, the ability to claim a crypto-to-crypto trade as being of “like-kind” and thus crypto-to-crypto trades not being a taxable event).
+First, there has been some confusion over like-kind property exchange.
+More generally, there is confusion over a person’s ability to claim a crypto-to-crypto trade as being of “like-kind,” thus effectively avoiding crypto-to-crypto trades being a taxable event.

-To claim like-kind property exchange you must have a tax professional guide you.
-You’ll need to file forms, claim like-kind, make a good faith effort, and officially state you are calculating this way.
+If you intend to claim like-kind property exchange for past years, a tax professional should guide you.
+You’ll need to file forms, claim like-kind, make a good faith effort to report accurately, and officially state you are calculating this way.

 “the character of the gain or loss generally depends on whether the virtual currency is a capital asset in the hands of the taxpayer.”

-If you treat all of your crypto as a single investment in crypto, a single capital asset, or if you consider Ethereum to be in “like-kind” to Bitcoin for example, maybe just maybe you can justify not realizing capital gains in crypto-to-crypto trades… for 2017 only.
+You might treat all of your cryptocurrency as a single investment in cryptocurrency, a single capital asset.
+If you consider Ethereum to be in “like-kind” to Bitcoin for example, maybe you can justify not realizing capital gains in crypto-to-crypto trades for 2017 and past years only.

-Or, more specifically, if you treat your crypto like an investment property to which rules for Nontaxable Exchanges should apply, claiming they are like-kind, then maybe, maybe, maybe this might be sort of reasonable.
+Or, more specifically, if you treat your cryptocurrency like an investment property to which rules for Nontaxable Exchanges should apply, claiming they are like-kind, then maybe, maybe, maybe this might seem reasonable.

 Like-Kind Exchange in 2018 and Beyond

-Unfortunately, even if like-kind applies for 2017, in 2018 the new tax bill bans all like-kind exchanges that aren’t related to real estate.
+As noted above, even if like-kind applies for 2017 (and previous years), in 2018 the new U.S. tax bill bans all like-kind exchanges that aren’t related to real estate.

-Thus, moving forward like-kind is off the table unless the IRS offers clear guidance otherwise.
+Thus, moving forward in 2018 and beyond like-kind is off the table unless the rules change or the IRS offers clear guidance otherwise.